Stonerose Interpretive Center: History

-The original fossil site, located along Highway 20 in Republic Ferry County, was first discovered in 1977 by artist Wesley "Wes" Wehr and paleontologist Kirk Johnson, than a high school student from Seattle.
+The original fossil site, located along Highway 20 in Republic Ferry County, was first discovered in 1977 by artist Wesley "Wes" Wehr and paleontologist Kirk Johnson, then a high school student from Seattle.
 The idea for the Stonerose Interpretive Center was the result of conversations in the mid-1980's between Wes Wehr and then Republic City council member Bert Chadick, who had noticed Wehr collecting fossils near the city hall.
 They considered the possible economic impact of a public interpretive center and fossil dig, allowing people to explore a "world class" fossil site, interact with researchers studying the finds, and show that important science could happen anywhere.
 Based on the discussions, Chadick and Wehr guided the city of Republic in purchasing a house for the center, funding and Curator position, and obtaining funds from the local economic district TRICO to fund an assistant curator position.
 The position of curator was taken on in 1987 by Madilane Perry, an anthropology graduate who had also recently taken a course in museology.
 While Perry had initially cautioned that the project was possibly impossible due to resources, she had been given support and training in paleobotany by Wehr on a trip to the Burke Museum in Seattle.
 The turn of the century house needed some renovation and repair, plus the addition of glass cases to house the fossil collection during the 1987.
 The center officially opened in August of that year as a proposed addition to the city parks department, with the name "Stonerose" being chosen as a reference to the rose family fossils found in the stones.
 While excavating for fill rock at the north end of the city, a larger more accessible site was uncovered by city residents.
-A 1988 Washington State Department of Community Development grant was given allowing for the formation of the non=profit organization Friends of Stonerose fossils as a support group for the center in 1989.
+The Washington State Department of Community Development gave a grant allowing for the formation of the non-profit organization Friends of Stonerose fossils as a support group for the center in 1989.
 Another DCG grant was given in 1991 which facilitated a university accredited seminar for teachers on the use of fossils in class room teaching.
 The center was later moved to a house across from the city park which was jointly purchased by the city and the Ferry County Historical Society.
 The house was later expanded in 1996 with funds from a Washington State Legislature grant totaling $50,000.
 Through fund raising efforts such as "bingo bashes" the Friends of Stonerose fossils purchased over 10 city blocks of land surrounding and including the "Boot Hill" site, which itself had around 100 ft of exposed strata.
-During the 1995 digging season the center recorded more than 9,000 visitors, an amount greater then the population of Ferry County that year, and as of 2014 the center averaged about 6,000 visitors per year and a since its formation had seen over 120,000 visitors.
+During the 1995 digging season the center recorded more than 9,000 visitors, an amount greater than the population of Ferry County that year, and as of 2014 the center averaged about 6,000 visitors per year and a since its formation had seen over 120,000 visitors.